 Most students have enough willpower to turn off their electronic devices while they are in school, but others are not able to resist the temptation.
-For more than 15 years, teachers have had to confiscate cell phones, CD players and other portable gadgets, but social networking has made it into the classroom in other ways.
+For more than 15 years, teachers have had to confiscate cell phones and other portable gadgets, but social networking has made it into the classroom in other ways.

 Even schools that have installed firewalls blocking students from accessing social networking websites sometimes find that their students have been able to find loopholes.